deltafi/deltafi/deltafi-docs/docs/operating/metrics.md

 ## Metrics Visualization

-Grafana is used to generate rich visualizations for the metrics contained in the Graphite data store.
-The following default dashboards are included in a DeltaFi Kubernetes installation:
+Grafana is used to generate rich visualizations for the metrics contained in VictoriaMetrics.
+The following default dashboards are included in a DeltaFi installation:

 * System Overview - A general system status dashboard that includes ingress and egress metrics, files errored/dropped/filtered, queue status, action activity, system alerts, and disk utilization trends
 * Flow Summary - A view of the ingress and egress activity for one or more flows